StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 The invocation of the `get` helper function will automatically resolve to the ID of the desired function during import time.

-### Populate the parameters of the monitor function invocation.
+### Populate the parameters of the monitor function invocation

 The parameters are different for each monitor function.
 In the case of `Metric above threshold` we need to populate `thershold`, `metrics` and `topologyIdentifierPattern`: